 - An approved Open Academy course

-Open Academy course selection must be made in consultation with the student’s faculty advisor, and application is subject to approval by the course’s instructor.
+Open Academy course selection must be made in consultation with the student’s faculty advisor and CE office, and the application is subject to approval by the course’s instructor.
+A project proposal and written component may be required if not already part of the course structure.

 How to Apply